 In 2005, Patsy moved to the home of Lillian (her daughter) and BillYoung in Tuscaloosa, Alabama, due to her health limitations.
-We were priviled ged to visit with them as they visited Whitehall in Columbus, Mississippi on September 3, 2006 for open house.
-Her nephew, Joseph Boggess, had purchased the house of Patsy's parents and had substantially rennovated it to a new beauty.
-She says she expects not be be able to live in her home again independently.
+We werepriviledged to visit with them as they visited Whitehall in Columbus, Mississippi on September 3, 2006 for open house.
+Her nephew, JosephBoggess, had purchased the house of Patsy's parents and hadsubstantially rennovated it to a new beauty.
+She says she expects notbe be able to live in her home again independently.
 She's a greatlady and so interested in the Boggess family and its history.

-Notes for Arthur Boswell "A. B" Stevens Jr.:
+Notes for Arthur Boswell Stevens Jr.:

-A. B., as he was called, was born the same year that George Gershwin's "Rhapsody in Blue" premiered in New York City.
+A. B., as he was called, was born the same year that George Gershwin's"Rhapsody in Blue"

+premiered in New York City.

+Source:http://en.wikipedia.org/wiki/Rhapsody\in\Blue
-Source:http://en.wikipedia.org/wiki/Rhapsody\in\Blue Patricia Vashti "Patsy" Boggess and Arthur Boswell "A. B" Stevens Jr. had the following children:

-- 61. i.
-ARTHUR BOSWELL "BOZ" STEVENS III (son of Arthur Boswell "A. B" Stevens Jr. and Patricia Vashti "Patsy" Boggess) was born on Dec 03, 1952 in Macon, Noxubee County, Mississippi.
-He married (1) Celia Ann Taylor (daughter of James Donald Taylor and Emily Lucile Adams) on Jun 28, 1975 in First Methodist Church, Macon, Noxubee County, Mississippi.
-She was born on Dec 28, 1955 in Pautuxent River NAS, Maryland.
-He married (2) KIM on Jan 20, 2007 in Noxubee County, Mississippi. - 62. ii.
-LILIAN BINION STEVENS (daughter of Arthur Boswell "A. B" Stevens Jr. and Patricia Vashti "Patsy" Boggess) was born on May 06, 1954 in Macon, Noxubee County, Mississippi.
-She married Fred William "Bill" Young (son of Fred William Young and Miller Raye Rambo) on Aug 16, 1975 in their home, Noxubee County, Mississippi.
-He was born on Jan 16, 1953 in West Point, Clay County, Mississippi.
+Patricia Vashti Boggess and Arthur Boswell Stevens Jr. had the following children: 29. i.
+ARTHUR BOSWELL STEVENS III (son of Arthur Boswell Stevens Jr. and Patricia Vashti Boggess) was born on 03 Dec 1952 in Macon, Noxubee County, Mississippi.
+He married (1) CELIA ANN TAYLOR (daughter of James Donald Taylor and Emily Lucile Adams) on 28 Jun 1975 in First Methodist Church, Macon, Noxubee County, Mississippi.
+She was born on 28 Dec 1955 in Pautuxent River NAS, Maryland.
+He married (2) KIM on 20 Jan 2007 in Noxubee County, Mississippi.

-iii.
-Julia Boggess Stevens (daughter of Arthur Boswell "A. B" Stevens Jr. and Patricia Vashti "Patsy" Boggess) was born on Mar 19, 1956 in Macon, Noxubee County, Mississippi.
-She married Christopher Martin "Marty" Pierce on Jan 13, 1990 in First Baptist Church, Macon, Noxubee County, Mississippi.
+- 30. ii.
+LILLIAN BINION STEVENS (daughter of Arthur Boswell Stevens Jr. and Patricia Vashti Boggess) was born on 06 May 1954 in Macon, Noxubee County, Mississippi.
+She married Fred William Young (son of Fred William Young and Miller Raye Rambo) on 16 Aug 1975 in their home, Noxubee County, Mississippi.
+He was born on 16 Jan 1953 in West Point, Clay County, Mississippi. - JULIA BOGGESS STEVENS (daughter of Arthur Boswell Stevens Jr. and Patricia Vashti Boggess) was born on 19 Mar 1956 in Macon, Noxubee County, Mississippi.
+She married Christopher Martin Pierce on 13 Jan 1990 in First Baptist Church, Macon, Noxubee County, Mississippi.